Zahirabad Assembly constituency

 Zahirabad Assembly constituency is a SC reserved constituency of Telangana Legislative Assembly, India.
-It is one among 10 constituencies in Sangareddy district.
+It is one of five constituencies in Sangareddy district.
 It is part of Zahirabad Lok Sabha constituency.

-K. Manik Rao, a retired RTO, is representing Telangana Rashtra Samiti for the first time defeating a long time sitting MLA and top brass Congress Leader J. Geeta Reddy.
+Koninty Manik Rao, a retired RTO, is representing Bharat Rashtra Samithi for the first time defeating a long time sitting MLA and top brass Congress Leader J. Geeta Reddy.

 Mandals

 The Assembly Constituency presently comprises the following Mandals:

-MLAs
+Members of the Legislative Assembly

 The constituency became reserved for candidates from the Scheduled Castes for the 2009 election and thereafter.
 The successful candidates have been: